BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-01-05-async-etlhelper-api-transfer.md

 script](https://github.com/BritishGeologicalSurvey/etlhelper#database-to-api--nosql-copy-etl-script-template)
 to transfer data from an Oracle database to an ElasticSearch API.
-The script originally described posting items sequentially using the [Requests](https://docs.python-requests.org/en/master/) library and has now been [updated](https://github.com/BritishGeologicalSurvey/etlhelper/compare/13cd104..f7cfc0b) to use concurrent processing with the [aiohttp](https://docs.aiohttp.org/en/stable/) library.
+The script originally described posting items sequentially using the [Requests](https://docs.python-requests.org/en/master/) library but has been updated to use concurrent processing with the [aiohttp](https://docs.aiohttp.org/en/stable/) library.

-Only the most relevant parts of code are shown here - see the [ETLHelper documentation](https://realpython.com/introduction-to-python-generators/) for full details.
+Only the most relevant parts of code are shown here - see the [ETLHelper example script](https://github.com/BritishGeologicalSurvey/etlhelper#database-to-api--nosql-copy-etl-script-template) for full details.

 ### Sequential posting with Requests